Knowledge Hub

 • Who will be giving the warranties

-• What will the buyer be entitled to if there’s a breach of warranty, and whether the seller’s liability will be capped or otherwise limited, for example:
+• What the buyer will get if there’s a breach of warranty, and whether the seller’s liability will be capped or otherwise limited, for example:

 • Liability for minor problems may be excluded